christianpflugradt/Passbird/README.md

     A command takes at most one parameter which is usually an EggId.

     commands:
-        g[EggId] (get) copies the Password contained in that Egg to clipboard s[EggId] (set) sets a random Password for this Egg overwriting any that existed c[EggId] (custom set) like set but prompts the user to input a new Password v[EggId] (view) prints the Password contained in that Egg to the console r[EggId] (rename) renames an Egg by prompting the user for a new one d[EggId] (discard) removes the Egg entirely from the Tree
+        g[EggId] (get)        Copies the password for the specified Egg to the clipboard. s[EggId] (set)        Sets a random password for the specified Egg, overwriting any existing one. c[EggId] (custom set) Prompts the user to input a custom password for the specified Egg. v[EggId] (view)       Displays the password for the specified Egg in the console. r[EggId] (rename)     Renames the specified Egg by prompting the user for a new EggId. d[EggId] (discard)    Deletes the specified Egg and its associated password.

-        e (export) exports the Password Tree in a human readable json format i (import) imports Passwords into the Tree from a json file l (list) non parameterized, lists all Eggs in the current Nest h (help) prints this help
+        e (export)            Exports the Password Tree to a human-readable JSON file. i (import)            Imports passwords from a JSON file into the Password Tree. l (list)              Lists all Eggs in the current Nest. h (help)              Displays this help menu.
-        q (quit) terminates Passbird application
+        q (quit)              Exits the Passbird application.

-        n (Nests) prints available Nests and Nest specific help p?
-(Proteins) prints protein usage information
+        n (Nests)             Displays available Nests and related commands. p?
+(Proteins)         Displays Protein-related usage information.
         s?
-(Password configurations) prints available configurations and set specific help
+(Password configs) Displays available password configurations and related help.

 ### General Usage